Doug Govan talks about the Rudderless vineyards…

 The combined plantings from both vineyards can be seen in a much simpler format as follows:

 - Shiraz – 36

 - Graciano – 22

 - Viognier – 5

 The two “Rudderless” vineyards have a unique combination of 6 varieties that you will not find collectively anywhere in South Australia.
 Perhaps no-one has been crazy enough to plant them in concert.
-So the blending permutations that Justin and I will be confronted with in the winery will be remarkable.
+So the blending permutations that Pete and I will be confronted with in the winery will be remarkable.
 Let’s have a look at why I chose them:

 McLaren Vale and Shiraz; they’re in sync.
 That’s really all there is to it.
 It’s also one of our most popular drinks and consequently easy to sell!

 Graciano is primarily a Spanish variety where along with Carignan and Tempranillo, it is an important component in the appellation wines of Rioja and Navarra.
 It is a relatively low yielding variety with small, thick skinned berries which are not very juicy.
 Wine from Graciano is strongly coloured, rich in tannin and extract, and ages well.
 Duncan and Susana from Cascabel Winery kicked off my interest in Graciano.
 I’m taking a punt with this variety, but I have a positive feeling that it should do really well on my windswept upper vineyard.

 The secret to Grenache is low yields.
 If not cropped too heavily, it can make a terrific varietal wine, there are many great examples coming out of McLaren Vale.
 The initial vineyard has 288 vines on trellis and the upper vineyard is planted with 324 bush vines.